Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Introduction

-To address this gap, this paper presents a study of ambient data physicalization for sedentary behavior in older adults’ homes.
-We report on a multi-stage Research through Design (RtD) study, including iterative prototyping, in-situ observations, and semi-structured interviews.
-Our inquiry sought to answer two research questions: \begin{itemize} \item \textbf{RQ1:} How can abstract sedentary behavior data be translated into a physical form that is accessible to elderly? \item \textbf{RQ2:} How does an ambient data physicalization approach differ from traditional screen based digital reminders? \end{itemize}
+To address this gap, this research explores the physicalizations of ambient data for sedentary behavior in older adults’ homes.
+We report on a multi-stage Research through Design (RtD) process that employed in-situ observations, semi-structured interviews, and a prototype deployment in end users' homes.
+Our research sought to understand: \begin{itemize} \item \textbf{RQ1:} How can abstract data on sedentary behavior be translated into a physical form that is accessible to older adults? \item \textbf{RQ2:} How can an ambient data physicalization approach differ from traditional screen-based digital reminders? \end{itemize}